ToolJet/ToolJet/docs/docs/data-sources/sendgrid.md

 SendGrid API key is required to create an SendGrid datasource on ToolJet.
 You can generate API key by visiting [SendGrid account page](https://app.sendgrid.com/settings/api_keys).
 :::

-Click on the 'Save' button to save the datasource.
+Click on the 'Save' button to save the data source.

 ## Supported operations
 1. Email service